ChainSafe/pubkey-index-map/README.md

 # @chainsafe/pubkey-index-map

-Small napi-rs shim with an interface similar to `Map<Uint8Array, number>` but only for Uint8Arrays of length 48
+Small napi-rs shim with an interface similar to `Map<Uint8Array, number>` but only for length 48 Uint8Arrays for keys and unsigned 32 bit numbers for values.

 ```ts
 import {PubkeyIndexMap} from "@chainsafe/pubkey-index-map"